JAForbes/superouter/readme.md

 ### `instance.value.rest`

-All instance of a subtype have an extra option property `rest?: string` which captures any additional path segments not mentioned in your pattern.
+All instances of a subtype have an extra option property `rest?: string` which captures any additional path segments not mentioned in your pattern.

 You can use this to create nested routes: